 What we lack today is presidential leadership to calm and heal a nation in need of such a voice.
 Practically any president in any of our lifetimes would have risen to the occasion.
 At this time in history, it is up to each of us.

 Return Your Absentee Ballots to Westchester County Board of Elections

 Absentee ballots must be sent by mail or delivered in person to:

 White Plains, NY 10601

-The absentee ballot itself must be mailed to the Board of Elections no later than one day before Election Day (June 22nd) or hand-delivered by the close of polls on Election Day (June 23rd.)
+The absentee ballot itself must be mailed to the Board of Elections and postmarked no later than Election Day (June 23rd) or hand-delivered by the close of polls on Election Day.
 If you are unable to pick up your ballot or receive it through the mail, you have the right to designate someone to pick it up for you.
 Only that person designated on your application may pick up and deliver your ballot.
 You will still need to sign the ballot yourself in order to cast your vote.